The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/ultimate.md

 You can use Standard Step on cooldown, even during Fate Calibration Alpha (ɑ) but might need to hold for a second depending on whether the mechanic involves Ordained Stillness or not.
 Hold the Standard Finish until Perfect Alexander comes back.

-Between Fate Calibration Alpha (ɑ) and Fate Calibration Beta (β), you will want to use Technical Step / Devilment as they come up (and aligned with the rest of your group’s 2 minute buffs).
+Between Fate Calibration Alpha (ɑ) and Fate Calibration Beta (β), you will want to use Technical Step / Devilment as they come up (and aligned with the rest of your group’s two minute buffs).

 ## Fate Calibration Beta (β) through Enrage